edemirtoldo/diferentes-formas-criar-imagens-container/README.md

 ---

-## 🔒 Análise de Segurança com Trivy
+## 🔒 Análise de Segurança com Trivy e Docker Scout

 ### Resultados do Scan de Vulnerabilidades